aditimishra1290/lms/README.md

 # lms
 A Library management system (LMS) which manages all the books in a given directory.
 The program, written in c++ starts with a directory as input, and manages the books in that directory.
 The LMS maintains books and their relevant details in a separate file.
+The software is Command Line Interface based and is yet to be converted to a GUI.
 The software automatically detects all files in the directory and is able to detect the newly added books as well.
 The LMS includes following functionalities: